top of page

 FAFSA and TASFA: Which One Does Your Family Need?

-This is one of the most important questions families in Texas need to answer before they do anything else.
+This is one of the most important questions a Texas family can answer before doing anything else.

 The FAFSA is the federal application.
-It is what most people have heard of.
-It opens every year and determines eligibility for federal grants, loans, and work-study.
+It's what most people have heard of.
+It determines eligibility for federal grants, loans, and work-study, and it opens every year.

 The TASFA is the Texas application.
-It exists specifically for students who are not eligible to complete the FAFSA due to immigration status.
+It exists for students who are not eligible to complete the FAFSA based on their documentation status.
 It unlocks state grants and institutional aid at Texas colleges and universities.
-Many families in our communities do not know it exists.

-The published deadline is not when things actually get processed.
+The posted deadline is not when things actually get processed.
 Financial aid offices have internal timelines.
 Submitting something does not mean it has been received, reviewed, or acted on.
-Follow-up is not optional.
+Follow-up is not optional — it's part of the process.

-Submitting the FAFSA does not mean your aid is determined.
-Verification requests, missing documents, and additional steps often come after, and schools do not always reach out proactively.
-You have to check.
+Submitting the FAFSA is not the finish line.
+Verification requests, missing documents, and extra steps often come after you submit, and schools don't always reach out proactively.
+You have to check your portal.
+You have to follow up.

 Your financial aid offer can be appealed.
-If your family's financial situation changed since you filed, if there was a job loss, a medical expense, a divorce, you can request a review.
+If your family's situation changed since you filed — a job loss, a medical expense, a divorce — you can request a review.
 The first offer is not always the final offer.
 Most families never ask.
+Ask.

-Every school does not calculate cost the same way.
+Every school calculates cost differently.
 The number on the website is an estimate.
-Certain programs have different actual costs, and financial aid does not automatically fill every gap.
+Certain programs carry different actual costs, and financial aid does not automatically fill every gap.

 Close-up view of a calculator and student loan documents on a desk